department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/medical-records/data-domains/health-issues/health-issues-brief.md

 ## Demographics data fields
 (Refer to [Medical Records Domains, Fields, Capabilities](https://docs.google.com/spreadsheets/d/13KE1WhN9c_uG_m-RDEeL3xT0Q50txcBJ_IMt8BxU5II/edit#gid=1602824280) for more detail on data fields.)

 **Data field title:** TBD.
-Some options include Problem List, Health Issues, or Health Conditions.
+Comparative systems use terms such as Health Issues or Health Conditions.

 **Data fields to include:**
 There are two different types of report available on MyHealtheVet that contain a list of health issues  -- Blue Button reports and VA Health Summary reports.
 It is worth nothing that the data that populate these two reports are derived from different data sources, and therefore may not match.
 The Blue Button report is derived from the patient's eVault data, which originates from VistA.
 The VA Health Summary Report is derived from CCDA (Consolidated Clinical Document Architecture) data.
 Below shows the list of Problem List fields available within each report.
+The decision as to which data set is most appropriate to be displayed on a page should be made by the stakeholders, including Bresha Lipscomb.

 - Blue Button Report
     - Problem